Jim-Fan/prolog-fun/docs/README.md

 Newly added are:

+1. More puzzle words, after some careful experimentations
-1. `format` statements to print each character and puzzle word nicely
+2. `format` statements to print each character and puzzle word nicely
-2. Duplication check at the end.
+3. Duplication check at the end.
 A correct solution should have all characters map to distinct English letters

 It works well by generating exactly one answer, without duplicating characters: